- TV stars like Oprah Winfrey?

 To be clear: An adult who takes the Baby Approach literally — routinely interrupting others, or demanding attention all the time — is a full-scale jerk, and I’m not suggesting you become one.
 But babies have plenty to teach us, metaphorically and physically, about how powerful we can be.

-How Can Babies Scream All Day??
+OK, They’re the World’s Best Communicators, but How Do Babies Scream All Day??

 Babies are little screaming machines, and if you look at the pictures above, you’ll see why.